Home Equity Loans 101: Understanding Loan-to-Value Ratios

 Getting your LTV into an acceptable range can be achieved through regular mortgage payments, increasing your home value and avoiding additional borrowing against your home.

-What Is an LTV Ratio?
+What Is a Loan-to-Value Ratio?

-A loan-to-value (LTV) ratio is a calculation used by mortgage lenders to compare the amount you're borrowing with the appraised value of your property.
+A loan-to-value ratio is a calculation used by mortgage lenders to compare the amount you're borrowing with the appraised value of your property.
 For instance, if your home is worth $100,000 and you want to borrow $75,000, your LTV ratio is 75%.
 Lenders look at this ratio to decide how risky a loan is.
 A higher LTV ratio means more debt compared to the home's value, translating to more risk for the lender.

 Lenders often use the LTV ratio to assess loan security.
 Consider two scenarios: First, a homeowner with a 50% LTV seeks a loan.
 His ratio suggests a larger equity buffer, making lenders more comfortable.
 In contrast, another homeowner with an 80% LTV applies for a similar loan.
 The higher LTV could lead lenders to perceive a higher risk.
 Generally, the homeowner with the lower LTV is more likely to receive approval and possibly under more favorable conditions due to the reduced risk perceived by the lender.